hartbeatnt/aframe-sprint/README.md

 2. Implement event listeners in the App component
 3. Complete the lock-on-source and lock-on-target components to allow the player to target and destroy enemy entities
 4. Complete the fly-away component to cause entities  to fly out of the scene if they are not destroyed in time
-5. complete the missile-launcher component to give dangerous enemies the ability to shoot missiles at the player
+5. Complete the missile-launcher component to give dangerous enemies the ability to shoot missiles at the player
 6. Have the player lose a life when hit by a missile
 7. End the game when the player runs out of lives